-Generally it’s changed my view to holidays and I always try to go to trekking trips at least once a year since then.
-My father is not joining me anymore, but my current life partner loved it when went with me for a first time, so I’m lucky and sure we’ll do it again.
-It’s difficult for me to stay on beach holidays for more than couple of days and I always try to make sure there is some sort of mountain nearby.
+Generally, it’s changed my view to holidays and I always try to go to trekking trips at least once a year since then.
+My father is not joining me anymore, but my current life partner loved it then went with me for the first time, so I’m lucky and sure we’ll do it again.
+It’s difficult for me to stay on beach holidays for more than a couple of days and I always try to make sure there is some sort of mountain nearby.
 Just in case.

 From Jodi of Play it Forward Adventures (writing on behalf of her neighbor, Robert)

 I run a St. Paul, MN-based adventure travel company called PLAY it Forward Adventures.
-All our int’l tours combine active outdoor adventure with volunteering abroad.
-I have many travelers who’d be willing to give you their testimonials, including my 58 year old neighbor, Robert Johnson.
-He’s a 58 year old retired postal worker who’s done 3 trips with me now.
+All our international tours combine active outdoor adventure with volunteering abroad.
+I have many travelers who’d be willing to give you their testimonials, including my 58-year-old neighbor, Robert Johnson.
+He’s a 58-year-old retired postal worker who’s done 3 trips with me now.
 In October he went to Nepal with PIF for 16 days.
-First we built a sewing room for women rescued from the sex trade and then completed a 9-day trek to Annapurna Base Camp.
+First, we built a sewing room for women rescued from the sex trade and then completed a 9-day trek to Annapurna Base Camp.
 Robert trained daily for the trip and ended up losing 16 lbs during the trek!

 I’ve had two vacations that have created significant “shift” in my life.
 The first one was when I went to Bolivia.
 It was after a year of politicking and overtime to get a promotion and I needed to “get outta Dodge” in order to consider my options.
 I went to Bolivia with a small group (11) of strangers.
 We were visiting community development projects under the guidance of Quaker Bolivia Link.
 Between the perspective created by visiting poor rural villages and traveling with strangers, I came back a new person.
 Refreshed and rejuvenated, you can imagine my surprise when I was offered my boss’ job on my first day back in the office.
 Thanks to new communication skills, I was able to negotiate the best raise of my corporate career.